Freelance Websites

 - 5% for >1,000 USD.

-Upwork has a great work pool to choose from.
+Websites like Upwork have an excellent workpool to choose from.
 These can either be:

 - long-term or short-term projects.